Mmassaoudi-cell/CPSBayesRiskModel/README.md

 The held-out test split is not used to fit feature scaling, imputation, calibration, or the classifier.
 Risk scores are computed from predicted probabilities only.

-## Notes

-This folder is meant for method reproduction, not for recreating the full paper experiment suite.
-The full paper pipeline contains baselines, summary files, and figures; those components are intentionally omitted here.